guaka/mediawikixml2meteor2phonegap/README.md

-This is a proof of concept of turning a MediaWiki XML dump into a Meteor app.
+Turn a MediaWiki XML dump into a Meteor app and consequently into a Phonegap app.

-This can in turn be fed into https://github.com/guaka/meteor-phonegap in order to get a neat app version of a wiki.

-Currently GPLv3, open to switch to MIT if it makes sense.
+Currently GPLv3, but might consider switching to MIT license if it makes sense.